mateuszRybczonek/vue-cookbook/chapters/06-pagination.md

 Before going to the cases one by one we create few variables:
 - **visiblePagesThreshold** - tells us how many pages from the center (selected page should be shown)
-- **pagintationTriggersArray** - array that will be filled with page numbers, we use **visiblePagesCount** to create an array with required length
+- **paginationTriggersArray** - array that will be filled with page numbers, we use **visiblePagesCount** to create an array with required length

 ```js
 // BasePagination.vue